confluentinc/ksql/docs/tutorials/basics-ccloud.rst

    Your output should resemble:

-..
-TODO: new screenshot

    .. image:: ../img/ccloud-ksql-create-stream-statement.png
-      :alt: Screenshot of the KSQL CREATE STREAM statement in Confluent Control Center
+      :alt: Screenshot of the KSQL CREATE STREAM statement in Confluent Cloud
       :align: center

 #.
 In the editing window, use the SHOW TOPICS statement to inspect the status of